lindamegne/coding_challenge/README.md

 count_words: this function creates a list of the words from input file tweets.txt and the number of time each word appears.
 It takes filename as parameter

-* words_tweet.py file has 2 functions:*
+*median_tweet.py file has 2 functions:*

 init : initialization function.

 Median_number: this function count the number of words in each tweet and store them in a list.
-Ten it uses that list to calculate the median of the word in tweets as tweets come in.
-It takes the input file in parameter and  return a list of median
+Then it uses that list to calculate the median of the word in tweets as tweets come in.
+It returns a list of median

 *data_collection_tweepy.py has 3 function*